cashubtc/nuts/XX.md

  - that the mint is a mint that he trusts, and the keyset is active for the correct `unit`
  - that the channel_id is computed correctly
  - the DLEQ proofs in the funding token are correct
- - The secrets in the funding token have the correct deterministic P2PK setup, with the keys and expiry and so on
+ - the secrets in the funding token have the correct deterministic P2PK setup, with the keys and expiry and so on
+ - the blinded pubkeys in the funding token are correctly derived:
+   - `data` field matches Alice's blinded pubkey derived with `p2bk_context = "sender_stage1"`
+   - `pubkeys` tag matches Charlie's blinded pubkey derived with `p2bk_context = "receiver_stage1"`
+   - `refund` tag matches Alice's blinded pubkey derived with `p2bk_context = "sender_stage1_refund"`
+   - the `refund` pubkey differs from the `data` pubkey (they use different blinding tweaks)

 For every payment received, Charlie can reconstruct the entire commitment